 It can be so difficult to find safe spaces to share the joys, challenges, concerns, questions, and triumphs (big and small) of early parenthood.
 In those early weeks, parents often share with me that they wish there were more opportunities to meet up with other local parents with babies.

 That’s why I’m offering a monthly support group for new parents.

 Beginning in 2019, I’m hosting a monthly get-together for new parents.
-Gathering in my home in Santa Ana, I’ll offer a safe space for new parents with babies 6 months or younger to come sit on someone else’s couch for a change and meet other people going through the same season of life.
+Gathering in my home in Santa Ana, I’ll offer a safe space for new parents with babies crawling age and under to come sit on someone else’s couch for a change and meet other people going through the same season of life.

 I don’t plan to theme these gatherings, but simply to open up the opportunity for new parents to meet each other and chat, and ask me questions if they want to.
 As a postpartum doula, lactation counselor, and sleep consultant, I’m glad to be a resource for many of the challenges the newborn period can bring.

 I’ll have coffee, tea, and a snack available for parents who attend.